Harm Joose, Global Head of Strategy & Business Segments, Service Providers

-Europe is an attractive destination for US and APAC enterprises seeking to accelerate growth by expanding overseas.
+Europe is an attractive destination for US and APAC enterprises and service providers seeking to accelerate growth by expanding overseas.
 It offers some of the world’s largest economies, as well as a wide variety of markets and industries to target.

 However, expansion no longer depends on simply building business operations in new markets.
 Given enterprises’ reliance on data-driven insights, the expansion also requires managing their increasing volumes and distribution of data.
 And to this end, Europe is well served by mature and thriving data center hubs.

 Nevertheless, as with any form of expansion, entering the European market has its challenges, not least compliance with local regulations.
 At the same time, the pressure is on companies to extract every bit of value from their data to ensure their growth plans can succeed.